luplatina/First-passage/README.md

 Rightpass.m is the code to calculate the probability flux function depend on the time and initial position of random walker.

-probablityflux_xa.m generate the escape time probability/first passage time probability.
+probablityflux_xa.m generates the escape time probability/first passage time probability.

-* In the probability flux function folder:
+* In the probability function folder:

 drawgeom_ref.m, prob1g.m are code to Draw the PDE geometry and design boundary condition based on the “PDE tool”.